-Packet-switched wavelength-division multiplexing (WDM) ring networks have been extensively studied as solutions to the increasing amount of traffic in metropolitan area networks, which is widely expected to be a mix of unicast and multicast traffic.
-We study the fairness between unicasting and multicasting in slotted packet-switched WDM ring networks that employ a tunable transmitter and fixed tuned receiver at each node and a posteriori buffer selection.
-We find that single-step longest-queue (LQ) buffer selection generally results in unfairness between unicasting and multicasting or a fixed relative priority for multicast versus unicast traffic.
-We propose and evaluate dual-step buffer selection policies that achieve fairness and allow for a range of relative priorities of multicast versus unicast traffic. © 2004 Optical Society of America
+Packet-switched wavelength division multiplexing (WDM) ring networks have been extensively studied as solutions to the increasing amount of traffic in metropolitan area networks, which is widely expected to be a mix of unicast and multicast traffic.
+In this paper we study the fairness between unicasting and multicasting in slotted packet-switched WDM ring networks that employ a tunable transmitter and fixed tuned receiver at each node and a posteriori buffer selection.
+We find that single-step longest queue buffer selection generally results in unfairness between unicasting and multicasting or a fixed relative priority for multicast vs. unicast traffic.
+We propose and evaluate dual-step buffer selection policies that achieve fairness and allow for a range of relative priorities of multicast vs. unicast traffic. \bigcirc 2004 Optical Society of America